nikosdion/joomla_com_upgrader/README.md

 * Refactor and namespace helper classes (e.h.
 ExampleHelper, ExampleHelperSomething, etc).
 * Refactor and namespace HTML helper classes (e.g. JHtmlExample) into HTML services.
 * Refactor and namespace custom form field classes (e.g. JFormFieldExample, JFormFieldModal_Example, etc).
+* Refactor and namespace custom form rule classes (e.g. JFormRuleExample).
 * Change static type hints in PHP code and docblocks.

 **What I would like to add**
-* ⚙️ Refactor and namespace custom form rule classes.
 * ⚙️ Refactor static getInstance calls to the base model and table classes.
 * ⚙️ Refactor getModel and getView calls in controllers.
 * 📁 Update the XML manifest with the namespace prefix.